Ray9056/S-Mart/README.md

 4. node bamazonSupervisor.js
 ```

-## Views ##

-S-Mart - CLI has a main menu that will take you to the three views "Products" "Department" "New Department".
-Each view is unique to the manager of S-Mart.
-The manager can change,add, and remove products from any department at S-Mart.

 ## S-Mart Commands ##

 * View Product Sales by Department - Generates all departments with price, sales, and total profit.